 Hearing assessment and otoscopy frequently appears in OSCEs and you’ll be expected to identify relevant signs using your clinical examination skills.
 This guide provides a step-by-step approach to performing hearing assessment and otoscopy in an OSCE setting, with an included video demonstration.

 Introduce yourself to the patient including your name and role.

 Confirm the patient’s name and date of birth.

-“Today I’d like to examine your ears, this will involve me having a look inside your ears using a special piece of equipment known as an otoscope.
-In addition, I’ll also be assessing your hearing using a number of different tests“
+Briefly explain what the examination will involve using patient-friendlylanguage: “Today I’d like to examine your ears, this will involve me having a look inside your ears using a special piece of equipment known as an otoscope.
+I’d also like to assess your hearing.”

 Gross hearing assessment